ocaml-sf/learn-ocaml-corpus/exercises/generic_sorting/descr.md

 which is a preorder on keys,
 and returns just a list of values.
 The keys are dropped.
+(This somewhat unusual presentation, where keys and values are distinguished, helps define `sort` recursively.
+A more standard presentation, where keys and values are identified, can easily be obtained as a special case; see Question 4.)

 The time complexity of `sort o kvs` is `O(n)`, where `n` is the length of the input list `kvs`, and where the constant factor is allowed to depend on the